How To Set Up Your Lights for Drink Photography

 Beverage Photography Tips

-Using gels is a fun lighting trick in artificial light photography.
+This is another back light example using gels to create a cool color effect with your glassware.
 Gels are transparent, colorful materials used to create a variety of different color effects in photography.
-You simply place the gels over your light source to get these creative effects in your images.
+You simply place different colors of gels over your light source to see the effect it can have on your drink photography.

 Wine glass shot with pink gel